-Instead of simply asking whether a particular project works in the present, our evidence pipeline approach ensures that our evaluation findings provide a clear path towards the growth and development of projects that demonstrate promising results.
+Instead of simply asking whether a particular project works in the present, our evidence pipeline approach ensures that our evaluation findings provide a clear path towards the growth and development of our most promising projects, as well as clearly identifying which approaches are not as successful.
 By connecting our evaluations to a broader evidence generation strategy, we ensure we are capturing the right evidence at the right moment to move an intervention forward.

 Our evidence pipeline starts from the premise that evidence generation is a multidimensional process.
 In addition to more traditional evaluation activities, our process includes support for performance improvement and assessment of the potential to scale as an integral part of the evidence-building journey.